Updated with the latest available kids fitness trackers – 2023!

 The sports wristband will track your steps, your walking distance, calories, sleep quality and will also do things like notify you of incoming messages if you attach it to your phone.
-It’s a really good entry smartwatch and will connect to android (above 4.4) and iOS (above iOS 8) phones with its app (although there are a few that it won’t work with so do check – Samsung H3, Huawei P3, Windows phones and iPads) so you can use it to see incoming calls and messages too.
+It’s a really good entry smartwatch and will connect to both android and iOS smartphones with its app so you can use it to see incoming calls and messages too.

 I really like this one because it does all you’d want a more sophisticated tracker to do but at a much-reduced price – one of the cheapest of the trackers for the older kids.
 It will help your kids feel all grown up yet will be cheap enough to have you not worry about getting it broken.

 - looks good quality